Estimating Gibbs free energies via isobaric-isothermal flows: Abstract

 \section{Abstract}

-We present a machine-learning model based on normalizing flows that is trained to sample from the isobaric-isothermal ($NPT$) ensemble.
+We present a machine-learning model based on normalizing flows that is trained to sample from the isobaric-isothermal ensemble.
 In our approach, we approximate the joint distribution of a fully-flexible triclinic simulation box and particle coordinates to achieve a desired internal pressure.
-We test our model on monatomic water in the cubic and hexagonal ice phases and find excellent agreement of Gibbs free energies and other observables compared with established baselines.
+This novel extension of flow-based sampling to the isobaric-isothermal ensemble yields direct estimates of Gibbs free energies.
+We test our $NPT$-flow on monatomic water in the cubic and hexagonal ice phases and find excellent agreement of Gibbs free energies and other observables compared with established baselines.